UPCOMING EVENTS

 Civil Dialogue (CD) is a unique format for public dialogue that builds a bridge across the ideological divide.
 CD can be used in multiple contexts to help people communicate in civil and productive ways, especially when they face “hot topics” and need to employ “cool heads.”

 In a Civil Dialogue session, volunteer participants consider a provocative statement and have the opportunity to embody a position on the statement ranging from “agree strongly” to “disagree strongly.”
 Participants are asked to follow guidelines for civility that are explained by the facilitator.
-The dialogue is then extended to the broader audience who are encouraged to respond with their own opinions and questions.
+The dialogue is then extended to the broader audience, who are encouraged to respond with their own opinions and questions.

 For more information about Civil Dialogue, please visit www.civil-dialogue.com